-- (a) The metal will have a protective coating that sufficiently reduces glare; - (b) The metal is consistent with the architectural style of the building. - (15) The Commission may approve metal siding and painted or tinted cinderblock and cement on all buildings in C-1 through C-4 districts and accessory buildings in all districts upon finding that: - (a) Such siding is characteristic of building types within the areas; and - (b) Portions of the building facing any public way are covered with a suitable building veneer, such as but not limited to wood, brick or stucco. - (D) Permitted accessory uses.
-Permitted accessory uses in the C-1 district are: - (1) Business signs consistent with §§ 155.095 et seq. - (2) Trash enclosures consistent with § 155.079(D). - (3) Parking consistent with § 155.076. - (E) Access. - (1) Access to commercial activities shall be allowed only from arterial or collector streets or a street specifically designed for such development, provided, the Commission may grant a variance from this provision upon a showing of good cause, if said commercial activity is located on U.S. Highway 70. - (2) Access points shall be located at least 150 feet from any street intersection. - (3) Access points on the same street shall not be spaced closer than 100 feet as measured from the center-lines.
+- (1) Access to commercial activities shall be allowed only from arterial or collector streets or a street specifically designed for such development, provided, the Commission may grant a variance from this provision upon a showing of good cause, if said commercial activity is located on U.S. Highway 70. - (2) Access points shall be located at least 150 feet from any street intersection. - (3) Access points on the same street shall not be spaced closer than 100 feet as measured from the center-lines.
 Commercial developments of a small scale shall be encouraged to develop common access drives and parking facilities.

-(4) (a) Commercial developments which may not be able to meet the requirements of divisions (E)(2) and (3) of this section and which are requesting deviations from such standards shall submit an engineer's report certified by a professional engineer addressing the following site conditions, both present and future:
+- (4) (a) Commercial developments which may not be able to meet the requirements of divisions (E)(2) and (3) of this section and which are requesting deviations from such standards shall submit an engineer's report certified by a professional engineer addressing the following site conditions, both present and future:

 - 1. Traffic volumes.

 - 2 Turning movements.

-- Traffic controls.
+- 3. Traffic controls.

 - 4. Site design.

 - 5. Site distances.

 - 6. Location and alignment of other access points.

 - (b) Based upon this data, the Commission shall determine whether a deviation from the required standards is justified and, if so, what alternative requirements will be necessary.

 - (F) Setbacks and height.
 Setback and height requirements for the C-1 district are as follows:

 - (1) Setback from property lines.
 The minimum building setback from property lines shall be as follows:

 - (a) Building setbacks:

 - 1. Front: 25 feet.

 - 2. Interior side and rear: Ten

-- 3. Corner side: Ten feet.

-- 4. Residential district boundary: Same as adjoining residential district.
+- 3. Corner side: Ten feet. - 4.
+Residential district boundary: Same as adjoining residential district.

-- (b) Parking lots:
+(b) Parking lots:

-- .
-Front: Four feet.

-2. Interior side and rear: Three
+- 1. Front: Four feet. - 2.
+Interior side and rear: Three